 \section{Introduction}

-\emph{``AI-generated art is a new and emerging field, and it will likely take some time for it to fully mature and for its place in the art world to be fully understood,''} replied ChatGPT, the chatbot created by OpenAI, when we asked about the current state of AI-generated art.
-It continued by stating \emph{``As with any new field, it will take time for it to be fully understood and for its place in the art world to be established.''}
+\textit{``AI-generated art is a new and emerging field, and it will likely take some time for it to fully mature and for its place in the art world to be fully understood,''} replied ChatGPT \cite{brown2020language}, the chatbot created by OpenAI, when we asked about the current state of AI-generated art.
+It continued, stating, \textit{``As with any new field, it will take time for it to be fully understood and for its place in the art world to be established.''}

 Whether they are recognized as art or not, AI-generated images are widespread today.
 Regardless of discussions about how creative or artistic they are, their existence in our lives cannot be denied any longer.
-In 2018, the first AI-generated portrait \emph{``Edmond de Belamy''} (Figure~\ref{edmond}) sold for \$432,500 at Christie's art auction.
-It was created using a generative adversarial network (GAN) \cite{goodfellow2014}, and a part of \emph{``La Famille de Belamy''} series by Obvious Art.
-The fact that it is signed with the loss function used in GAN makes this case also quite amusing.
-In 2022, Jason M. Allen's AI-generated artwork, \emph{``Thé\^{a}tre D'opéra Spatial''} (Figure~\ref{edmond}), won the art prize in the digital category at the Colorado State Fair's annual art competition.
-This piece was created with the AI-based tool Midjourney which can generate images by taking text prompts as input.
+In 2018, the first AI-generated portrait \emph{``Edmond de Belamy''} (Fig.~\ref{edmond}) sold for \$432,500 at Christie's art auction.
+It was created using a generative adversarial network (GAN) \cite{goodfellow2014} as a part of \emph{``La Famille de Belamy''} series by Obvious Art.
+The fact that it is signed with the loss function used in GAN makes this case quite amusing.
+In 2022, Jason M. Allen's AI-generated artwork, \emph{``Thé\^{a}tre D'opéra Spatial''} (Fig.~\ref{edmond}), won the art prize in the digital category at the Colorado State Fair's annual art competition.
+This piece was created with the AI-based tool Midjourney\footnote{www.midjourney.com} which can generate images by taking text prompts as input.